 A SIM card with data is very important here.
 Even on the mountain, you shall be able to get fair reception of the phone. e.g. If you arrive in Shanghai PVG, you can buy the sim card before you pick up the luggage.

-If you have any questions about this trip, you are welcome contact me by email@example.com
+If you have any questions or suggestions about the trip, feel free to drop me an email through email@example.com